ecerami/tview/README.md

 tview
 =====

-Easily Preview Tab Delimited Files
+Easily Preview Tab Delimited Files.

+To use:

+add TVIEW_HOME to your bash environment.
+For example, modify your .bash_profile:

+  export TVIEW_HOME=~/Dropbox/bin/tview